 The program is available under either Plan A (with thesis) or Plan B (without thesis).
-The student's program of study must be approved by the student's academic advisor and quidance committee with the approval of the Dean of the College of Human Medicine.
+The student's program of study must be approved by the student's academic advisor and guidance committee with the approval of the Dean of the College of Human Medicine.

-In addition to meeting the requirements of the university and of the College of Human Medicine, the student must complete at least 40 credits distributed as follows: CREDITS
+In addition to meeting the requirements of the university and of the College of Human Medicine, the student must complete at least 40 credits distributed as follows:

-1. courses (10 credits):
+1 All of the fell ouina courses (10 credits):

+1. EPI 2

-EPI anced Biostatistics 3
+anced Biostatistics 3

-EPI 826B egorical Data Analysis 3
+EPI egorical Data Analysis 3

 EPI 855 statistical Modeling in Genomic Data Analysis 3

 EPI 856 istical Consulting in Public Health 1

-2. g courses (3 credits): •
+2. g courses (3 credits):

-EPI 853B istical Computing 3
+EPI istical Computing 3

 STT 461 nputations in Probability and Statistics 3

-3. g courses (6 credits): •
+3. of the fo g courses (6 credits):

-EPI 810 oductory Epidemiology 3
+EPI 810 ductory Epidemiology 3

-LCS 829 ign and Conduct of Epidemiological Studies 0
+LCS 829 ign and Conduct of Epidemiological Studies

-TI nd Clinical Trials 3
+а nd Clinical Trials 3

-4. se (1 credit): 4
+4. The 1 following g cours se (1 credit):

-EPI 828 ninar in Responsible Conduct of Research 1
+EPI 828 Sem ninar in Responsible Conduct of Research 1

-5. elected from the following (Plan A 16 credits) or
+5. Elect ive cour elected from the following (Plan A 16 credits) or

-B 20 cr
+B 20 c

-a. edits (Plan A) or 17 credits (Plan B) from the following
+à. edits (Plan A) or 17 credits (Plan B) from the following

-statistics, and econometrics courses: •
+statistics, and econometrics courses:

 EC Cross Section and Panel Data Econometrics I 3

-EC Cross Section and Panel DataEconometrics II 3
+EC Cross Section and Panel Data Econometrics II 3

-EPI 851 1
+EPI 851 SAS Programming I: Essentials 1

-EPI 852 SAS Programming II: Data Management
+EPI 852 SAS Programming II: Data Management '

+EFI 032 4

-EDI 050 and Analysis 1 3
+EPI 858 and Analysis 1

-EPI EPI 858 920 Clinical Trials 3
+EPI Clinical Trials 3

-EPI 920 Advanced Methods in Epidemiology and 2
+EPI 920 Advanced Methods in Epidemiology and

-EPI 054 Applied Statistics 3
+054 Applied Statistics 3

-EPI 951 952 3 3 3
+EPI 951 Latent Variable Modeling 3

 EPI 952 Duration and Severity Analysis 3

-STT 801 Analytical Strategies for Observational Studies 3
+EPI 953 Analytical Strategies for Observational Studies 3

-STT 825 Design of Experiments 3 3 3
+STT 801 Design of Experiments 3

+STT 825 Sample Surveys 3

 STT 847 Analysis of Survival Data 3

 STT 850 Applied Multivariate Statistical Methods 4

 STT 861 Theory of Probability and Statistics I 3

 STT 862 Theory of Probability and Statistics II 3

-b. edits from the following epidemiology courses: 3
+b.
+At leas st 3 cre edits from the following epidemiology courses:

-Б. EPI 812 Causal Inference in Epidemiology 2
+FPI 812 Causal Inference in Epidemiology 3

-EPI 813 Investigation of Disease Outbreaks 3
+FPI 813 Investigation of Disease Outbreaks 3

 EPI 817 Epidemiology of Communicable Disease 3

-niology electives are available with approval of 3
+niology electives are available with approval of •

 academic advisor.

-uic stu ucill 3 adductific advisor.
+510

+4~ ditio nal Dar uuiron nonts for Plan A

+nents for Plan A

+1. se (4 credits): 4

+EPI 899 ivias ter's Thesis Research 4